 What costs does the house sitter have?

 The house sitter funds all their own day-to-day requirements while on assignment and generally agrees to replace everything of the home owner’s that they consume.
 Before the house sitting assignment begins, both parties need to sit down and spell out who is responsible for which bills.
-Generally, any vet bills and costs of maintaining the property should remain with the owner, while the sitter takes care of their share of utility bills.
+Generally, any vet bills and costs of maintaining the property should remain with the owner.
+Typically the house sitter will take care of their share of utility bills, although this may depend on what arrangements house sitters have made with home owners.
 A security deposit may also be required by the home owner to insure against any damages.
 This is negotiable but shouldn’t be more than the cost of a month’s rent for a similar property in the area.